 I'm sure most have noted these trunks are put together completely with nails.
 Restoring trunks should be a screw free zone and if you have one with pressed tin in good condition it would be a shame to cover it with some goofy colored paint.
 God the paint I have stripped off of truly wonderful orig. finish's that now I could not save.

 Hope that gives all some tips and if anyone can help me with my problem it would be greatly appreciated.

 - Milpitas, California

-A. I have refinished many trunks and the best chemical to apply on the rust is a product called Extend rust converter.
+A. I have refinished many trunks and the best chemical to apply on the rust is a product called Extend [affil. link to info/product on Amazon] rust converter.
 It chemically bonds to the rust and prevents further rust formation.
 It causes the surface you are coating to become (somewhat) black.
 You can paint right over this product.
 Pour off only what you need because you can react the whole container of Extend by just placing the excess back into the container.JoAnn Domanski

 - Kennett Square, Pennsylvania